29008922/PythonClasses_pracice_project/README.md

 # PythonClasses_pracice_project

-THIS  WAS MY OWN IDEA to define  a class teacher and create an object behavoiurs and arrtibute
+THIS  WAS MY OWN IDEA to define  a class teacher and create an objec AND INSTANCE ATTRIBUTE